Register Now

 - Continuing Professional Education (CPE) Credits from the National Association of State Boards of Accountancy (NASBA)

 Please note that you will only be able to earn educational credits for the sessions you attend in real time during the virtual summit.
 We are not able to offer educational credits for any session recordings you watch later.
-To receive a certificate for your participation, participants must complete the online summit evaluation after the event.
+To receive a certificate for your participation, participants must complete the conference evaluation after the event.